proverbiallemon/NS-Weekly-Meeting/NS Bi-Weekly Meeting July 5th 2024.md

 - Opportunity for members to bring up last-minute topics.

 ## 10. Set Next Meeting Date
 - Confirm the date and time for the next meeting.
-Considering the bi-weekly schedule, the next proposed meeting date is June 28, 2024.
+Considering the bi-weekly schedule, the next proposed meeting date is July 19, 2024.

 ## 11. Adjournment
 - Official closure of the meeting.